 This publication was produced through a collaborative effort with members of the Pacific Northwest Urban Meadowscaping working group and other ecologists and landscape professionals in the Portland Metro region.
 It is a unique handbook with the latest knowledge small-scale Willamette Valley urban meadows and the important habitat features they support.

 Use the order form to request a free printed copy (shipping rates apply), or download a copy here.
 Please note: during the current COVID-19 pandemic, orders for printed books may take 2-4 weeks to be filled.

-The Meadowscaping Handbook can be downloaded for personal or individual use.
-No reproduction or copying of this book can be made without expressed written consent of the West Multnomah Soil & Water Conservation District.
+The Meadowscaping Handbook may be downloaded for personal use only.
+No reproduction of this book is permitted without expressed written consent of West Multnomah Soil & Water Conservation District.